wasicsop/RaspiPrometheusSensorResourceExporter/README.md

 Other distributions often do not work.
 - Download the image from the [Raspberry Pi website](https://www.raspberrypi.org/software/operating-systems/).
 - Alternatively, use the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+#### Headless Setup (optional):
+- If using 'Raspberry Pi OS Lite', connect a keyboard and monitor for the first boot.
+- Create an empty `ssh` file inside the `/boot` directory to enable SSH access.
+- Alternatively, configure SSH and user credentials using the Raspberry Pi Imager before flashing.

 # Step 2: VLAN Configuration
 ## Enable VLAN Support